MicrosoftDocs/quantum-docs-pr/articles/language/expressions.md

 Brackets, `[` and `]`, for array slicing and indexing, bind before any operator.

+The functors `Adjoint` and `Controlled` bind after array indexing but before all other operators.

-Parentheses for operation and function invocation also bind before any operator but after array indexing.
+Parentheses for operation and function invocation also bind before any operator but after array indexing and functors.

 Operators in order of precedence, from highest to lowest: